Quantum computing from a mathematical perspective: a description of the quantum circuit model: Deutsch's Algorithm

 \section{Deutsch's Algorithm}

 Let $f: \{ 0,1 \} \rightarrow \{0,1\}$ be a function, it is clear that either $f(0) = f(1)$ or $f(0) \neq f(1)$.
 Let us suppose that we are given $f$ as a black box, and that we want to know if $f$ is constant.
 From a classical perspective, it is completely neccesary to evaluate the function both in $f(0)$ and $f(1)$ if we are to know this property with accuracy.
-Deutsch's algorithm \cite{deutsch1985quantum} shows us that, with the help of a quantum computer, it is possible to achieve this with only a single evaluation of $f$. \\
+Deutsch's algorithm \cite{deutsch1985quantum} shows us that, with the help of a quantum computer, it is possible to achieve this with only a query to $\boldsymbol{O}_f$. \\

 We can see the previous question as an instance of the hidden subgroup problem, where $G = (\{0,1\},\oplus)$, $X = \{0,1\}$, and $K$ is either $\{0\}$ or $\{0,1\}$ depending on the nature of $f$.
 Note that in this case the cosets of $\{0\}$ are $\{0\}$ and $\{1\}$ and that the only coset of $\{0,1\}$ is precisely $\{0,1\}$.